Serverless Jamstack, Part 1: Deploy a MongoDB Database

 Step 3: Import Sample Data

 After the client has connected to the cluster, you can begin importing data into the database.
-In this step, you will create two collections in the cluster’s do-coffee database that store the example website’s coffee offerings and its email subscriber list.
+In this step, you create two collections in the cluster’s do-coffee database that store the example website’s coffee offerings and its email subscriber list.
 MongoDB stores data in JSON objects that you can query and update as needed.

 To import the coffee sample data, click the do-coffee database beneath Databases in MongoDB Compass’ left menu, then click Create Collection.